juliusrajala/juliusrajala/README.md

 I'm a Software Engineer with an extensive background in web development.
 Currently, I'm doing iOS development with SwiftUI as a stint into Native Mobile Engineering world.
 Investigating the possibilities of integrating NLP into client products.

-## 🌟 Notable Achievements
+## 🌟 Notable Experiences
 - Successfully delivered some software projects within schedule
-- Helped grow the consultancy I work at from 7 to 28 people
 - Mentoring of several junior engineers with good results
+- Three years of work at the core of Identio's engineering culture, ways of working and engineer training.

 ## 🛠️ Technical Skills
 - Web Engineering